The Republic of Colombia signed the Mine Ban Treaty on 3 December 1997, ratified on 6 September 2000, and became a State Party on 1 March 2001.

 Transfer and production by non-state armed groups

-In the past, there were reports of mines being transferred in illegal weapons shipments to NSAGs in Colombia, but not since 2003.
+There have been past reports of mines being transferred in illegal weapons shipments to non-state armed groups (NSAGs) in Colombia, but none since 2003.

 Colombia’s Article 7 reports contain information on mines produced by NSAGs by type, dimensions, fuzing, explosive type and content, and metallic content; the reports also include photographs and additional information.
 Twelve different design types are manufactured, which include antipersonnel, antivehicle, and Claymore-type directional mines, as well as IEDs.
 The military states that the mines are sometimes fitted with antihandling devices.

 Statement of Colombia, Mine Ban Treaty Standing Committee on Mine Clearance, Geneva, 20 June 2011.